themap/themap/docs/concepts/link_layer_options.md

-# Image layer definition
+# Link layer options

-Image layer is specific layer type which can contain point type geometries.
-It's meant to represent any image as geographic point on the map.
-Typical image layer object looks like this.
+Data layer is specific layer type which can contain point type geometries.
+It's meant to represent any web link as geographic point on the map.
+Typical link layer object looks like this.

 ## Object Schema
     {